Explore LLB Course Information – Detailed

 People lacking in academic stamina- Law demands long and extended hours of preparation.

 People looking to earn big money- There are no shortcuts to earning big money in Legal profession.
-It takes years, sometimes decades to build reputation.
+It takes years, sometimes decades to build a reputation.

 How much would a Law degree cost me?